• Skip to main content

 • On Milk Stout as Substitute for Chocolate Milk

-About This Chocolate Bread Pudding Recipe
+About This Stout Chocolate Bread Pudding Recipe

 For fans of chocolate this is, without a doubt, the best custard bread pudding ever.
+For a more exciting feeling you can call it stout chocolate bread pudding.
+Heads turn when this is sounded out while announcing what dessert for tonight is.

 The Ingredients & Kitchen Tools You'll Need